l0n3m4n/huntools/README.md

-Huntools is a Python based command line utility crafted for penetration testers and bug bounty hunters.
-It
-provides a robust and streamlined solution for managing your entire arsenal of reconnaissance, vulnerability analysis, exploitation tools etc. With this tool you gain
-unparalleled control over tool installation, ensuring your toolkit is always optimized, consistent, portable, and ready
+Huntools is a Python-based command-line utility designed for penetration testers and bug bounty hunters.
+It simplifies the installation and management of a wide range of tools used for reconnaissance, vulnerability analysis, and exploitation.
+With Huntools, you can ensure your toolkit stays consistent, optimized, and portable, giving you full control and making it easier to stay prepared for any critical operation.
-for critical operations.

 ## 🚀 Features